Ain’t No Night Fair

 I sighed.
 My heart ached.
 I was indeed sensitive.
 And my family was full of sensitive creatures.

 I closed my eyes tightly so I couldn’t see the scene around Lemah Abang.
 But the remnants of those memories would not leave my mind.
 The extraordinary achievement of the Dutch shooting, four sheep killed in front of their pen.
 And this is what was so upsetting: one old sheep, pregnant, eyes gazing into the sky, head resting on the rail of a pen post, with its two hind legs kneeling and its forelegs standing up straight.
 And the sheep was dead.
 I rocked the body of the sheep slightly and it tottered to the ground.
 It didn’t move.
 Really, it was dead.
 A friend suggested, “Let’s just cut it up.”
-I stared at its eyes which were open and pallid.
+I stared at its open, pallid eyes.
 I could feel a shiver run down my spine, and I ran all the way home.
 It was three days before I could get the vision of the sheep gazing into the sky out of my head.
 The sheep!
-My memory circled back again, the sheep transformed into a person, and that person was my father.
+My memory circled back again, the sheep transformed into a person, and that person was, my father.

 Source: Ain’t No Night Fair (Bukan Pasarmalam) by Pramoedya Ananta Toer, Dinas Penerbitan Balai Pustaka, Jakarta, 1959.